 A pneumothorax (a term for collapsed lung) occurs when air leaks into the space between a patient's lung and chest wall, creating pressure against the lung.
-Depending on how much air has leaked in, the patient's lung may only be partially collapsed or it may collapse completely.
+Depending on how much air has leaked in, the patient's lung may only be partially collapsed, or it may collapse completely.
 The greater the pneumothorax, the more it will interfere with normal breathing and may even become life-threatening.
 The occurrence of a pneumothorax during hospitalization is likely to prolong hospital stay.
 After being treated for a collapsed lung with a tube, chances of having a recurrence is low, but possible.
 Patients should avoid scuba diving and flying in a plane for at least 72 hours.

 A Case of Iatrogenic Pneumothorax

 Ms. I. Ava Numeau, a 72-year old woman, underwent insertion of a central venous catheter via a subclavian approach in preparation for a right hemicolectomy.
 Now, she's restless and complains of shortness of breath and pleuritic chest pain.
 You take her vital signs: blood pressure 175/95, heart rate 115, respirations 28, and room air SpO2 89 per cent.
 On examination, she appears in mild-moderate respiratory distress.
 Over the left hemi thorax there is hyper-resonance to percussion and diminished air entry to auscultation.